adrg/xdg/README.md

 ```

 ## References
 For more information see the
 [XDG Base Directory Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)

 ## License
 Copyright (c) 2014 Adrian-George Bostan.

-See LICENSE for copying permission.
+This project is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+See LICENSE for more details.